-Oftentimes when we talk about the detriment of an alcohol addiction, we speak to you about the vast toll that a lifestyle of drinking takes on a person’s life, including their career, finances, education, social commitments, relationship and family obligations.
+Oftentimes when we talk about the detriment of alcohol addiction, we speak to you about the vast toll that a lifestyle of drinking takes on a person’s life, including their career, finances, education, social commitments, relationship, and family obligations.
 In fact, it is when this detriment begins to appear, that it often becomes evident that a person has a problem.
 It isn’t always this way—in the case of a functional alcoholic, these cues may not be evident.

 Functional Alcoholics: Defying Stereotypes

-Some people may still go about their lives, maintaining their responsibilities and garnering success while they suffer from an alcohol addiction.
+Some people may still go about their lives, maintaining their responsibilities and garnering success while they suffer from alcohol addiction.
 It is this very success and ambition that is often detrimental to their lives—this is because it fosters a false sense of security, creating an image of a person who is balanced and set upon the correct path.

 This perception breeds denial, both in the individual and in their peers or loved ones.
 Denial is one of the most powerful obstacles in the way of help and treatment for any person who contends with an addiction.

-Despite the lack of these clearly delineated outwards signs, make no mistake, there is still great cause for concern, as a problem is present and damage is still occurring.
-Due to this discord, it can be hard to get a functional alcoholic help, however it is possible, and still as important as it would be in any other circumstance.
+Despite the lack of these clearly delineated outwards signs, make no mistake, there is still great cause for concern, as a problem is present and the damage is still occurring.
+Due to this discord, it can be hard to get a functional alcoholic help, however, it is possible, and still as important as it would be in any other circumstance.

 Understanding The Guise Of A Functional Alcoholic

-If a person drinks heavily while working forty hours a weeks, pays their mortgage on time, and continues to invest time in meaningful relationships and family responsibilities, do they still have a problem?
+If a person drinks heavily while working forty hours a week, pays their mortgage on time, and continues to invest time in meaningful relationships and family responsibilities, do they still have a problem?
 Yes.
-In order to determine if a person may be struggling with an alcohol addiction, it can be helpful to understand the other signs and symptoms that may point to a closeted drinking problem.
+In order to determine if a person may be struggling with alcohol addiction, it can be helpful to understand the other signs and symptoms that may point to a closeted drinking problem.
 These may include: